So you want to be a freelancer? (Or at least you think you do.)

 One of the most popular platforms freelancers use to get clients is Upwork.

-This platform connects businesses with freelancers to conduct business.
-The industries that freelancers find work in on this platform cover a lot of bases and include:
+The industries that freelancers find work in on Upwork cover a lot of bases and include:

 - Customer Support